ppy/osu-wiki/news/2019-02-22-acknowledging-community-contributors.md

 Unlike many other game projects on the web, much of what drives osu! originates almost wholly from its community, meaning that individual people can have a **massive** influence in making the game awesome for everybody else.

-And we hope to see the trend continue well into our second decade of clicking circles, beating drums, catching fruit and smashing keys!
+We hope to see the trend continue well into our second decade of clicking circles, beating drums, catching fruit and smashing keys!

 —osu!team